Weekdays 9:30am - 7pm.

 Convenience between Liposuction and Cryolipolysis (Fat Freezing)

-Liposuction does involve some downtime in comparison to cryolipolysis.
-Although it must be noted that today's liposuction techniques have come a long way - it's safer, less intrusive and facilitates a quicker recovery.
+Liposuction involves more downtime than cryolipolysis.
+Although it must be noted that today's liposuction techniques have come a long way - they're safer, less intrusive, and facilitate a quicker recovery.

 Fat Loss Results between Liposuction and Cryolipolysis (Fat Freezing)

-Despite its capability to work on multiple body parts, the amount of fat that can be removed via cryolipolysis is also limited to its applicator size.
-This is typically about 20 percent reduction, while a patient can experience up to 80 percent fat loss in liposuction.
+Despite its ability to treat multiple body parts, the amount of fat that can be removed via cryolipolysis is limited by the applicator size.
+This is typically about 20% reduction, while a patient can experience up to 80% fat loss in liposuction.

 Reference